gitbrandonvo/banking-system/readme.md

 ## Challenges and Considerations

-- Handles cases like insufficient balance and invalid account numbers
+- Handles cases like insufficient balance and invalid account numbers.
-- Fund transfers between accounts
+- Fund transfers between accounts.

-## Usage Methods
+## Methods to run

-1. Open file directly in Github, copy contents, and paste into developer tools console (Shortcut: F12 on most browsers)
+1. Open file directly in Github, copy contents, and enter contents into developer tools console (Shortcut: F12 on most browsers).
-2. Clone this repository, open in a supported development environment, and run the code.
+2. Clone this repository, open in a supported development environment, and run `banking-system.js`

 ### Basic Usage